-The Career Development Center and the Pre-Med Advisory Committee work closely together to help students plan their programs and apply to medical school.
-The CDC works with Interfolio to establish and maintain credential files for students in order to assemble the materials required for applications (including reference letters, entrance exam scores, and an autobiographical statement).
+The Career Center and the Pre-Med Advisory Committee work together to help students plan their programs and apply to medical school.
+The Career Center works with Interfolio to establish and maintain credential files for students in order to assemble the materials required for applications (including reference letters, entrance exam scores, and an autobiographical statement).
 Through Interfolio, students can send their credentials directly to the medical schools or to AMCAS for processing.
 Once the credential file is established, the student has the option of interviewing with the Premedical Advisory Committee.
-The interview and a student’s letters of recommendation serve as the basis for a composite or summary letter of recommendation written by the Pre-Med Committee and is sent to the professional schools.
+The interview and a student’s letters of recommendation serve as the basis for a composite or summary letter of recommendation written by the Pre-Med Committee.

-The CDC offer resources and assistance with personal statements, resumes, and interviewing.
-Students should schedule an appointment with a Career Counselor at x6370 or stop in during walk-in hours.
-For more information about the Pre-Med Advisory Committee, contact the Natural Sciences Office at x6631 or at firstname.lastname@example.org.
+The Career Center offer resources and assistance with personal statements, resumes, and interviewing.
+Students should schedule an appointment with a Career Counselor at x6370 or firstname.lastname@example.org.
+For more information about the Pre-Med Advisory Committee, contact the Natural Sciences Office at x6631 or at email@example.com.

 View the Graduate & Professional School: Student Planning Guide for further details on applying to programs, a time line, and more.